 DETAILED INSTRUCTIONS FOR A SUCCESSFUL HOME BUYING EXPERIENCE

-YOU ALREADY FOUND A GREAT AGENT J WHO CAN WALK YOU THROUGH THIS PROCESS
+YOU ALREADY FOUND A GREAT AGENT!

 We can also help you start the loan process.
 EG Real Estate Consultants partners with some of Charlotte's best mortgage professionals, so you're in great hands.
 They can assist you with determining which kind of loan is best for you and help you get qualified.